 Our mission is to equip aspiring minds to create the lives they imagine.
 That mission is firmly grounded in helping families achieve the dream of a higher education.
-To further fulfill our mission, we've introduced a number of programs and thought-leadership initiatives, including: (i) Sallie Mae's Bridging the Dream Scholarship Program; (ii) Financial Literacy Initiatives with Educator, Turned Hip-Hop Artist, Dee-1; (iii) national and state partnerships to develop and distribute college planning materials; and (iv) annual research and thought leadership regarding paying and saving for college, as well as management of finances by students.
+To further fulfill our mission, we've introduced a number of programs and thought-leadership initiatives, including: (i) Sallie Mae's Bridging the Dream Scholarship Program; (ii) financial literacy initiatives with educator, turned hip-hop Artist, Dee-1; (iii) national and state partnerships to develop and distribute college planning materials; and (iv) annual research and thought leadership regarding paying and saving for college, as well as management of finances by students.
 In addition, we are passionate about getting involved and giving back in the communities where we live and work.
 We strive to help create brighter futures by working directly with not-for-profit organizations in order to help students, families, and individuals in our communities.
 The Sallie Mae Employee Volunteer Program gives full-time employees paid time off to volunteer in their communities.
 Also, the Sallie Mae Employee Matching Gift Program encourages employees' voluntary support of non-profit organizations, by matching personal donations to Internal Revenue Service registered charities through our charitable organization (The Sallie Mae Fund) dollar for dollar from \$25 to a maximum of \$1,000 per employee per calendar year.
-Since the Spin-Off, the Sallie Mae Fund has contributed more than \$1.8 million to address key barriers to college access and support the community.
+Since the Spin-Off, the Sallie Mae Fund has contributed more than \$2.3 million to address key barriers to college access and support the community.
 In addition, we continue to make environmental improvements at our facilities as we are committed to improving the environmental sustainability of our business and to using resources and materials thoughtfully.

-2019 Management Objectives
+2020 Management Objectives

-In 2019, we intend to devote ourselves to growing our primary student loan business, maintaining and enhancing our best-in-class customer experience platform, and continuing our efforts to diversify into other consumer finance products.
-We have set out the following major goals for ourselves: (1) prudently grow our Private Education Loan assets and revenues; (2) maintain our strong capital position; (3) continue our Personal Loan and credit card initiatives to increase the level of engagement with our existing customers and attract new customers; (4) manage operating expenses while improving efficiency; (5) maintain our strong governance, risk oversight and compliance infrastructure; and (6) leverage our culture to engage employees, recognize and reward contributions to business results, and develop talent to support our business strategy and growth.
+In 2020, we intend to devote ourselves to growing our primary student loan business, maintaining and enhancing our best-in-class customer experience platform, and continuing our efforts to diversify into other consumer finance products.
+We have set out the following major goals for ourselves: (1) prudently grow our Private Education Loan assets and revenues; (2) maintain our strong capital position; (3) continue our credit card initiative to increase the level of engagement with our existing customers and attract new customers; (4) manage operating expenses to improve the efficiency of our operations; (5) maintain our strong governance, risk oversight and compliance infrastructure; and (6) leverage our culture to engage employees, recognize and reward contributions to business results, and develop talent to support our business strategy and growth.